GitbyShantanu/Personal-Projects-GitHub/CSTL - Customized Standard Template Library/README.md

 - `DisplayOdd`: Displays all odd elements.
 - `Reverse`: Reverses the order of elements.

+### Linked Lists
-Linked Lists supports the following common functionalities:
+Supports the following common functionalities:
 - `InsertFirst`: Inserts an element at the beginning of the structure.
 - `InsertLast`: Inserts an element at the end of the structure.
 - `DeleteFirst`: Removes the first element.